CZERTAINLY/CZERTAINLY-Documentation/docs/10-certificate-key/03-installation-guide/04-deployment/06-deployment-appliance/05-operations.md

 ### Upgrading

 :::warning
-Before any upgrade process make sure you have a recent snapshot first!
+Before any upgrade make sure you have a recent snapshot first!
 :::

 #### OS packages upgrades